jamesrampton/jamesrampton.uk/content/now/index.md

 ---
 In no particular order:
 - Learning intermediate POSIX scripting
-- Re-learning most of what I've forgotten since 2014 about vim
+- Re-learning ~~most~~ some of what I've forgotten since 2014 about vim
 - Improving my [photography](https://flickr.com/jamesrampton) skills
 - Finding new (and hopefully fun) ways to overcome my crippling anxiety